 Forbes Councils is a new and innovative network of organizations for world-class business professionals, who can utilize the Councils’ blogs and forums to discuss and solve pressing business challenges with their peers, share their insights via thought leadership articles on Forbes.com, and more.

 The Forbes Finance Council is the first of many industry-specific communities expected to launch under the Forbes Councils umbrella.
 An invitation-only organization for executives in successful accounting, financial planning, and wealth management firms, members are leaders from world-class financial companies, each bringing a wealth of experience to the table.

 In September 2016, John M. Perry, Bluefin’s CEO, was extended an invitation to join the Forbes Finance Council.

 We are pleased to share this week’s Forbes Finance Council Member Spotlight featuring John below.
 The full article can also be seen on the Forbes Finance Council website.

-John M. Perry is the CEO of Bluefin Payment Systems, the leading provider of secure payment technology for retailers, enterprises and small to medium-sized businesses.
+John M. Perry is the CEO of Bluefin, the leading provider of secure payment technology for retailers, enterprises and small to medium-sized businesses.
 Bluefin offers cutting-edge payment technology that follows a holistic approach to data security.